Canadian Institute for Health Information

-The Canadian Institute for Health Information (CIHI) is an independent, not-for-profit organization that provides essential information on Canada's health systems and the health of Canadians.
+The Canadian Institute for Health Information (CIHI) is an independent, not-for-profit organization, that is almost fully funded by Health Canada, that provides information on Canada's health systems and the health of Canadians.
 CIHI provides comparable and actionable data and information that are used to accelerate improvements in health care, health system performance and population health across Canada.

 Historical overview

 CIHI was incorporated under the Canada Corporations Act in 1994.
 Federal, provincial, and territorial governments created CIHI as a "not-for-profit, independent organization dedicated to forging a common approach to Canadian health information".
 CIHI has a unique mandate to make health information "publicly available" to Canadians.

 CIHI is governed by a 16-member Board of Directors that links federal, provincial and territorial governments with non-governmental health groups.
 Board members represent all health sectors and regions of Canada.
 The membership of the Board is dominated by Deputy Ministers of Health, although it does add a small number of academics to its associates.

 CIHI has offices in: Toronto and Ottawa as well as branches in Montreal, and Victoria.